This section of Ch. 4 will cover the following topics:

 That makes it easier to see the subjects (“car,” “representatives”) and the verbs (“has,” “sell”).
 And it makes it very easy to see that the subjects and verbs agree in number.

-- The books in my library is the best I have ever read.
+- The books in the college library is easy to locate.

-- Some of the clothes is packed away in the attic.
+- Some of the holiday decorations is packed away in the attic.